 “We are looking at bringing food and cash assistance during the lean season, which begins earlier than usual this year.
 We’re not going to be able to reach all 1.5 million in need.
 Our aim is about half that number.
 We are nowhere near fully funded; in fact we are still desperately in need of funding.”

-While his people are on the verge of starvation, the villainous Mr. Mugabe continues to live an opulent life uninterrupted and without a ration of common humanity for the suffering.
+While his people are on the verge of starvation, the villainous Robert Mugabe continues to live an opulent life as president of Zimbabwe uninterrupted and without a ration of common humanity for the suffering.

 While Mugabe exercises untrammeled power, he carefully ignores the pleas of the destitute because the potential to do good never rises above his desire for amassing a fortune or accumulating power.